Save Black Boys OKC provides a safe space for at risk youth

 Born in Los Angeles, Montele grew up in Oklahoma City graduating from Putnam City West High School.
 After completing his service as a specialist in the US Army, he decided to start the Oklahoma City chapter.

-In a report by Jasmine Anderson, of KOKH Fox 25, she stated each Friday the boys gather with their mentors to go on field trips focusing on youth leadership, mental health, science and technology.

-Recently the group attended a screening of the ABC documentary The Last Defense, on the University of Central Oklahoma campus in Edmond.
+Recently the group attended a screening of the ABC documentary The Last Defense, at the University of Central Oklahoma in Edmond.
 The film spotlights the case of Julius Jones on Oklahoma’s death row.

-“The evening was devoted to an examination of the arbitrary and racist nature of the death penalty,” said Dr. Elizabeth Overman, Professor in the UCO Political Science Department, who hosted the event.
+“The evening was devoted to an examination of the arbitrary and racist nature of the death penalty,” said event host, Dr. Elizabeth Overman, Professor in the UCO Political Science Department and vice chair of the Oklahoma Coalition to Abolish the Death Penalty.
 “The underlying and rattling issue is the execution of innocent individuals.”

-Through the program, Wesley currently works with twelve boys ranging from 7 to 17 years old.
+Wesley currently works with twelve boys in the program ranging from 7 to 17 years old.

 “I brought them to the UCO screening because as a mentor to the boys I didn’t want Julius’ story to seem like a TV show,” Wesley continued.
 “I wanted them to know how real this situation is and how close to home it hits.
 That Julius easily could have been me, or potentially in the future, one of them.”